logto-io/docs/versioned_docs/version-1.x/docs/recipes/configure-connectors/sms-connector/configure-sms-connector.md

 If you wish to change the current SMS connector, simply access the connector details page and click the “Change connector” button of the “More” menu in the top-right corner.
 Or you can delete the old connector first, then add a new SMS connector.

 :::note
-You can bring ONLY ONE _SMS Connector_ alive.
+You can bring ONLY ONE _SMS connector_ alive.

 If you change the living SMS connector and save changes, the previous SMS connector will be disabled automatically.
 Also, the _config_ of past connectors will lose track.
 You may keep the old connectors' _config_ properly if you want to switch back to those connectors in the future.
 :::